wolffshots/connectorr/README.md

       - BYPASS_SUBNETS=192.168.88.0/24 # local network
     restart: always
     networks:
-      vpn_net: # the network you created
+      - vpn_net # the network you created which will assign an ip in 172.21.0.128-172.21.0.255 based on the ip pool of the network
-        ipv4_address: 172.21.0.50 # static ip for this container
 networks:
   vpn_net: # the network you created
     external: true